 States with ID scanner affirmative defense

-In the following states, merchants can avoid fines for serving a minor who uses a high quality fake ID if they use an ID scanner: Connecticut, Texas, New York, Ohio, Pennsylvania, and West Virginia.
+In the following states, merchants can avoid fines for serving a minor who uses a high quality fake ID if they use an ID scanner: Arizona, Connecticut, Nevada, New York, North Carolina, Ohio, Oregon, Pennsylvania, Rhode Island, Texas, Utah, and West Virginia.

 Does Connecticut have affirmative defense for ID scanning?